In the guide

 This guidance is for England and Wales

-The terms 'meat' and 'regulated product' are defined in legislation, which requires certain types of regulated meat products to contain a minimum amount of meat.
+The terms 'meat' and 'regulated product' are defined in legislation, which requires certain types of regulated products containing meat to contain a minimum amount of meat.

-Meat products are regulated products; all regulated products are covered by the Products Containing Meat etc (England) Regulations 2014 and the Products Containing Meat etc (Wales) Regulations 2014.
+Meat-containing products are regulated products; all regulated products are covered by the Products Containing Meat etc (England) Regulations 2014 and the equivalent regulations for Wales.

 A 'regulated product' is defined in the Regulations as "a food that contains one of the following as an ingredient (whether or not the food also contains any other ingredient): (a) meat; (b) mechanically separated meat …; (c) the heart, the tongue, the muscles of the head (other than the masseters [cheeks, which are considered to be meat]), the carpus [lower forelimb], the tarsus [lower hindlimb], or the tail of any mammalian or bird species recognised as fit for human consumption".